 Finally, if the weather is pleasant, open all of your windows for fresh air.

-Using a mobile storage solution from Box-n-Go is an ideal route to de-cluttering your home and prepare it for the open house.
-Southern California residents can have a storage container delivered to their home allowing them to de-clutter and have a quick sale.
+Using a mobile storage solution from Box-n-Go is an ideal route to de-cluttering your home and preparing for open house.
+Southern California residents can have a storage container delivered to their home.
+This will allow them to de-clutter and have a quick sale.
 One of the major points made repeatedly by home experts who try and get the best price for a home is that good presentation is vital.
-When any general makeover is carried out they always insist on a lack of ‘clutter’ when the finished homes are presented for sale.
+When any general makeover is carried out they always insist on a lack of ‘clutter’.
+Especially when the finished homes are presented for sale.
 This “home staging” as it is called is beneficial as real estate agents claim that that a well presented and clutter free home will sell quickly.